Surbhi992/Fast-Port-Scanner/README.md

 # 🔐 Fast Port Scanner

-A fast multi-threaded port scanner built with Python.
+A fast multi-threaded TCP port scaneer built with python using socket and threading

 ## 🚀 Features
 - Fast scanning using ThreadPoolExecutor